kalutes/CS193_Fall18_Lab1/index.md

+# Caleb's First CS193 Lab

+### Some of my favorite things about CS193
+- The teachers
+- The standup comedy(pun intended)
+- Once a week

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.